The first home that renowned designer Philippe Starck bought in America has gone on sale in LA for $2.8 million.

 See Also: Design Project: An Art-Filled Home With Enviable Outdoor Terraces (opens in new tab)

 And, when you're ready to go and soak up the Californian sunshine, there's a smart outdoor space just perfect for al fresco feasts and entertaining.

-There’s a bijou wade pool to cool off in style, and a vaulted outdoor dining area that echoes the vaulted structure inside.
+There's a bijou wade pool to cool off in style, a fully kitted outdoor kitchen (opens in new tab) and a vaulted outdoor dining area that echoes the vaulted structure inside.

 Photography: The Agency